Home

 Koel's fully responsive GUI works fairly well on a mobile device.
 Certain functionalities are not available (yet), however:

-- Volume must be controlled from a system level
+• Volume can only be controlled from a system level

 Also, since Safari is the new IE, if you're on iOS, it's strongly advised to use Koel with a non-Safari browser such as Firefox, Microsoft Edge, Brave, or Google Chrome. iOS 14 comes with the ability to change the default browser as well.